maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ])
 ```

-This pipeline would already work and we could transform our dataset with `numerical_preprocessor.fit_transform(X)`.
-However, we also have categorical features in our dataset.
-We need to create a separate pipeline for categorical features and combine the two pipelines into a single pipeline.
+This pipeline is ready to transform our dataset using `numerical_preprocessor.fit_transform(X)`.
+However, as our dataset includes categorical features, we need a separate pipeline for those and then merge both pipelines.

-For categorical features also use the `SimpleImputer` but we replace missing values with the most frequent value of the feature.
-We also use the `OneHotEncoder` to encode categorical features as one-hot numeric arrays.
-We set `sparse_output` to `False` to get a dense array instead of a sparse matrix and `handle_unknown` to `ignore` to ignore unknown categories during transform.
-This is useful if we have new categories in the test set that were not present in the training set.
+For categorical features, we also use `SimpleImputer` but with the strategy to replace missing values with the most frequent value.
+Additionally, we employ `OneHotEncoder` to convert categorical features into one-hot encoded numeric arrays.
+We configure it to produce a dense array (`sparse_output=False`) and to ignore unknown categories during transformation (`handle_unknown='ignore'), which is useful when new categories are encountered in the test set which were not present in the training set.

 ```python
 from sklearn.pipeline import Pipeline